Kilian36/bellman-ford-parallel/README.md

 If you don't work with a SLURM MACHINE you can run the three experiments by calling

 make run_exp1
-make run_exp2  # Slow, make take half an hour make run_exp3
+make run_exp2  # Slow, may take half an hour make run_exp3

 All the parameters in the makefile can be changed to perform some new experiments.

 ## CODE STRUCTURE
 Every C/CU source code file has its own main.
 It works as follows: